2 Helpful / 0 Not

 Recent update: Early June 2014.

-Right now, holes 6 and 7 are a travesty.
+Right now, holes 6 and 7 are pretty bad.
 A new 'Magic Carpet' ski lift has made a muddy mess.
-You have to climb over and back on a rather sketchy pair of ladders.
-Hole 10 has an even tougher, new pro tee-pad, but don't fall off LOL.
+You have to climb over and back on a rather sketchy ladder.
+And BTW the food is still terrible.

 Recent update: Early May 2013.